-If you are hunting for some basic GIT commands, then this is the right place for you!
-Before beginning with the commands, here are some insights about GIT for you.
+If you are hunting for some basic Git commands, then this is the right place for you!
+Before beginning with the commands, here are some insights about Git for you.
+If you haven't set it up yet, you can learn how to install and upgrade Git to get started on the right foot.

 Git is an open-source VCS project.
-It was established by Linux Torvalds in 2005.
+It was established by Linus Torvalds in 2005.
 An immense amount of software projects depend on Git for version control.
-GIT workflow is a very popularly used VCS (Version Control System) in the tech world.
-It aids you to keep a check on the changes carried out in a file.
+Git workflow is a very popularly used VCS (Version Control System) in the tech world.
+It aids you to keep a check on the changes carried out in a file, allowing for seamless collaboration across different environments, from local machines to a remote server.

 Git can be easily used by everyone.
 You can avail of it on Windows, Linux, Solaris, and Mac.
 For a better understanding, let us tell you the important terms related to Git!

-Version Control System: Version Control Systems basically helps various developers, team members, as well as designers to work on the same project at the same time.
+Version Control System: Version Control Systems basically help various developers, team members, as well as designers to work on the same project at the same time.

 Commonly known as VCS, such systems guarantee that every team member can access the latest code.
 The development process is a bit complex and hence more people are required to manage various versions of all the products.